WillKoehrsen/Data-Analysis/stocker/readme.md

 this to determine if the stock price is related to certain search terms or if the changepoints coincide with particular searches.

-`Stocker.predict_future(days=30)`

-Makes a prediction for the specified number of days in the future.
-Uses a prophet model trained on the past 3 years of data.
-Printed output is the final predicted value of the stock, the days on which the stock is expected to increase, and the days when it is expected to decrease.
-A graph also shows these results with uncertainty intervals.

 `Stocker.changepoint_prior_analysis(changepoint_priors=[0.001, 0.05, 0.1, 0.2],
 olors=['b', 'r', 'grey', 'gold'])`